 Improving body awareness, functional movement and self-administered yet guided therapy are crucial to helping people with musculoskeletal pain.

-As a GP, I am pleased to have a tool that my patients can utilise to improve these areas.
-I am excited to see where this goes."
+As a GP, I am pleased to have a tool that my patients can utilise to improve these areas."